We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-- Editors’ pick: Bormioli Rocco Glassware Set of 4, $14.83
+- Editors’ pick: Bormioli Rocco Glassware Set of 4 ($)

 When the dishwasher or sink is full, they make great stand-in glasses, and they’re perfect for concocting quick and easy mug cakes.

-These bowls are perfect for serving salads loaded with lots of veggies and other add-ins.
+These larger bowls are perfect for serving salads loaded with lots of veggies and other add-ins.
 Simply throw ingredients into the bowl, give them a good toss, grab some tongs, and get after it.

 Serving bowls are must-haves for big dinners, barbecues, or any occasion where food is being served family-style.

 - Price range: $9.99–$79.99

 Use serving plates to showcase food and make it easy to dig in.
 A large oval serving plate is essential for large meats and heaps of roasted vegetables, while specialized ones like cake serving platters are more specific.

-- Price range: $9.99-$84.99
+- Price range: $9.99–$99.99

 Look Ma, no more losing spoons in a pot!
 Use a slotted spoon for lifting big pieces out of liquid (like potatoes from a stew), a non-slotted one for spooning sauce over food, and a ladle to serve soups.

-There’s no point in stocking up on Two-Buck Chuck without an opener, right?
-While there are fancier models available, the corkscrew variety is compact and easy to store or carry along.
+While you can find plenty of spendy wine openers, the corkscrew variety is compact and easy to store or carry along.
 (You never know when you might be the hero in a wine emergency!)

 - Price range: $6.99–$49.99